Who Was Marie Curie?

 Curie completed her master's degree in physics in 1893 and earned another degree in mathematics the following year.

-Marie Curie was the first woman to win a Nobel Prize and the first person—man or woman—to win the prestigious award twice.
-She remains the only one to be honored for accomplishments in two separate sciences.
+Curie won two Nobel Prizes, for physics in 1903 and for chemistry in 1911.
+She was the first woman to win a Nobel Prize as well as the first person—man or woman—to win the prestigious award twice.
+She remains the only person to be honored for accomplishments in two separate sciences.

-In 1903, Curie received the Nobel Prize in Physics, along with her husband and Henri Becquerel, for their work on radioactivity.
+Curie received the Nobel Prize in Physics in 1903, along with her husband and Henri Becquerel, for their work on radioactivity.
 With their win, the Curies developed an international reputation for their scientific efforts, and they used their prize money to continue their research.